longpth/ESP32CamAI/README.md

 Android application: https://play.google.com/store/apps/details?id=com.p4f.esp32camai

+## ESP32-Board

+I configured my board as Tools/Board/ESP32 Wrover Module, and define CAMERA_MODEL_AI_THINKER for the pin definition.
+Because there are some different kind of ESP32-CAM modules, so please check your board and your pin definition respectively.

+I clarified my module was trying to run the ESP32 example CameraWebserver first, then keep the setting for my other projects, but it maybe different from yours.

 ## LICENSE
 The part contains my code is released under BSD 2-Clause License.
 Regarding other libraries used in this project, please follow the respective Licenses.